acgetchell/CDT-plusplus/README.md

 If you just want to run a stable version of the code, grab a versioned [release].

 Otherwise, you can clone the repo, which will put you on the [development] branch.
+Project layout is the [PitchFork Layout], as follows:

+- .github - GitHub specific settings
+- build - Ephemeral build directory
+- docs - Documentation
+- include - Header files
+- src - Source files
+- tests - Unit tests
+- tools - Build, test, and run scripts

 ### Prerequisites